USA Swimming & Arizona Swimming Commitment to Safe Sport

 Free to all members

-These websites listed contain both information on bullying along with resources to combat bullying.
+The websites listed contain information and resources to combat bullying.

-- Federal Anti-Bullying Website – A Government Website containing information on bullying.
+- Stopbullying.gov – A government website containing information on bullying.

-All non-athlete members of AzSI/USA Swimming must complete the USA Swimming Athletic Protection Training prior to registration or renewal of registration.
-Click here to begin your mandatory Athlete Protection Training training.
-Within a few business days of the completion of your training, your USAS record will be automatically updated.
+All non-athlete members of AZSI and USA Swimming must complete the USA Swimming Athlete Protection Training prior to registration or renewal of registration.
+Click here to begin your mandatory Athlete Protection Training.
+Your USA Swimming record will be automatically updated within a few business days of completion.